Irris

+From December 31, 2022 to January 1, 2023, the group officially split into two members respectively after the departure of two members.

 Name

 The group's name, Irris is a double entendre, with its two abbreviations being "I is the Reflection of Reality and IllusionS" and "I tRuely Realized that I can be all colorS".
 The group name is also inspired by the Greek mythology Iris, the goddess of the Rainbow.
 They said that the name contains the aspiration to emit infinite light based on the symbol of connection with the soul, freedom and liberation.

 History

 2017–2022: Pre-debut activities

 I.L., Liv and Yunseul debuted as members of Good Day under C9 Entertainment in 2017 as Cherry, Genie and Nayoon, where they disbanded in 2019 after two years of hiatus.
 After the disbandment all the members went their separate ways with five previous members debuting as Cignature under C9.
 The aforementioned then went on to debut as Redsquare under About Entertainment in 2020 as Green, ChaeA and Ari.
 The group then transferred to Iconic Music and Entertainment, a subsidiary of Taewon Entertainment after a year of hiatus.
 The group was later rebranded along with the label in 2022 after another year of hiatus and two members leaving.
 Both Good Day and Redsquare disbanded after one release.
 I.L. previously starred on the South Korean drama Idol: The Coup where she starred alongside Exy of WJSN, Hani of EXID and more.